Talk To ‘Em, Queen: Michelle Obama Gives Keynote Address At Democratic National Convention, Filets Donald Trump [Video]

 There is absolutely nothing that says that as bad as things have been in 2020 we won’t see even worse in 2021 if America doesn’t get its s#!t together ASAP.
 Donald Trump CAN be re-elected and despite his efforts to cheat us out of votes, we can stop him if we get out en masse and do what we are supposed to do!

+The former First Lady gave a stern wake up call to the American people last night.
+In her speech she scolded the president for downplaying the virus and igniting racial tensions.
+She also slammed the president for separating families at the border and his inability to show compassion towards millions of Americans who have lost loved ones at the hands of the pandemic.

+The country’s explosion of protests in the fight for justice for George Floyd and countless police brutality victims was also a major topic at the Democratic National Convention.
+Michelle bashed The Republicans and Trump for labeling demonstrators as “Thugs” and their refusal to acknowledge that racism lies in American policing.
+Mrs. Obama stated as a “never ending list of innocent people of color continue to be murdered,” the Black Lives Matter movement is still met with disapproval from the “nations highest office.”

+Please folks.
+Get out there and vote come November.
+If you’re a first time voter, mark your calendars for National Voter Registration Day on September 22nd.
+Our nation depends on it.
 Press play down bottom to listen to Michelle LaVaughn Robinson Obama make it plain.

 Comments